chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object. void * is used as this macro is used with timers and co-routines too.
 Alignment is known to be fine as the type of the pointer stored and retrieved is the same.

+#### Rule 14.3

+_Ref 14.3.1_

+- MISRA C:2012 Rule 14.3: Controlling expressions shall not be invariant.
+        The expression is variant with other configuration enabled.

 #### Rule 17.3